ThomasSilloway/Sleepy-AI-Army/poc-7-langgraph-aider/ai-commands/create-new-spec-latest.md

 # AI Command: Generate New Specification File (`spec.md`)

 ## 1. Task Overview
 Your primary task is to generate a new `spec.md` file.
-This file will outline the next set of development tasks for the project
+This file will outline the next set of development tasks for the project.
+- IMPORTANT: Generate only the new `spec.md` do not move into implementation unless specifically asked.

 ## 2. Output File Details
 - **Location**: The new `spec.md` should be placed in a sibiling directory to the example `spec.md`